schroedtert/test-rtd/docs/source/jpscore/jpscore_operativ.rst

 Shape of pedestrians
 --------------------

-Pedestrians are modeled as ellipses with two semi-axes:
+Pedestrians are modeled as ellipses with two semi-axes: :math:`a` and :math:`b`, where

-.. math:: a

-\ and

-.. math:: b

-, where

 .. math::

    a= a_{min} + a_{\tau}v,